kaizencoderr/Programming/README.md

 -Colors description: A game where the objective is to get make your board all one color, using a 2D array to store each square of the game (Java)

 #### Path: Programming/Structure of computer programs/bugs project/
--Bugs description:  A game where ants battle against bees; heavily focused on OOP (Python)
+-Bugs description:  A game in which a battle between ants and bees takes place.
+There is a parent class "insects" that has children classes "ants" and "bees"; the ants and bees classes have many children themselves with differing attributes for each subclass.
+(Python)-(Inheritance, object-oriented programming, classes)

 #### Path: Programming/Structure of computer programs/typer project/
 -Typer description:  A program that measures typing speed and implements typing autocorrect, which is a feature that attempts to correct the spelling of a word after a user types it.
 (Python)-(Recursion, abstraction, string manipulation, lists)